AlexisAtioNet/ationetdevconnect/ATIONet-RevoPAY_Technician-EN.md

 <img src="Content/Images/RevoPAYTechnician/RevoPAYConnected.png" alt="ationetlogo" width="300"/>

 <br/>
-In the Wifi Module for RevoPAY, there is a LED type button indicating if it has connection (red = NO CONNECTION / green = CONNECTED)
+In the Wifi Module for RevoPAY, there is an LED-type button indicating if it has connection (red = NO CONNECTION / green = CONNECTED)
-And one list showing all aveilable wifi networks RevoPAY can access to.
+And one list showing all available wifi networks RevoPAY can access to.
 Select one, put the password, connect, wait a few seconds, and done!
-The connection should be established. <br/><br/>If after a while it doesn't connect, please try again and check the inputed password.
+The connection should be established. <br/><br/>If after a while it doesn't connect, please try again and check the inputted password.

 ## Appsettings Configuration for RevoPAY